'Space Force': Why Is General Naird's Wife Maggie in Prison?

-(Below you’ll find some spoilers for the first season of “Space Force” on Netflix, so if you’d prefer to not know anything about the plot of this series, you should bow out now.)
+(Below you’ll find some spoilers for the first season of “Space Force” on Netflix, so if you’d prefer to not know anything about the plot of this series, you should probably go ahead and close this tab.)

 There’s a peculiar plot thread that runs throughout the first season of “Space Force” on Netflix.
-It almost feels like a mystery, though the series never really acknowledges that it’s happening.
-So instead it becomes just this strange nagging question that may or may not even have an answer.
+It’s not a mystery in the normal sense, because a normal mystery would be something that the characters on the show wonder about, not just the audience.
+There’s just this strange missing piece of information, and no one on the show ever addresses the fact that it’s missing.

 What we’re talking about here, of course, is the situation with Maggie Naird (Lisa Kudrow), who spends almost the entirety of season 1 in prison.
 But the weird thing about that is that “Space Force” never establishes what she did to end up there.
 We just get only the vaguest references.
 At one point, General Mark Naird (Steve Carell) says that Maggie committed a “very serious crime.”
 On several occasions the characters mention that she’ll be locked up for at least 40 years, and one time it’s specified that her sentence is 40-60 years.